The-MMORPG-Project/website/.github/CONTRIBUTING.md

 - Public variables should follow the PascalFormat
 - Methods should follow PascalFormat
 - Add informative comments to clear up obscure code

-## Sprites
-[Gimp](https://www.gimp.org) is open-source free software great for creating Sprites.
-Make sure when finished creating a Sprite, export both the `.xcf` and image file into the Unity assets folder.

-## Animations
-### Mixamo Humanoids
-1. Keep the format .FBX for Unity at 30 Frames with no keyframe reduction and check off "In Place" if applicable.
-2. Import the .FBX into Blender, then delete the imported armature.
-3. Apply the new animation to the original armature.
-Make sure your applying the animation to the "Armature" and not the "Cube".
-4. Export the Blender file to .FBX, import into Unity, set the scale factor to 0.1, set the animation type to Humanoid, go into configure, sample Bind-Pose, then enforce T-Pose, and finally enable Loop Time for all animations.

 ## Documentation
 - [Unity Scripting Reference](https://docs.unity3d.com/ScriptReference/)